-C. Critical time-scale dependence of estimation
+4.3.
+Critical time-scale dependence of estimation

 For its very definition, ABW is a metric that depends on a time interval (see Eq.
-4), thus its dependence on the choice of the averaging timescale $\tau$ is self evident.
-Traditionally such parameter has been set according to monitoring needs, using time intervals usually in the order of the minutes, down to 30 seconds [32], while techniques provides a snapshot of the status of the whole path under measurement, averaging on sub-second time scale: application traffic can take more than this time to traverse the path, while network conditions change in the meanwhile.
+(4)), thus its dependence on the choice of the averaging timescale τ is self evident.
+Traditionally such parameter has been set according to monitoring needs, using time intervals usually in the order of the minutes, down to 30 s [32], while techniques provides a snapshot of the status of the whole path under measurement, averaging on sub-second time scale: application traffic can take more than this time to traverse the path, while network conditions change in the meanwhile.
 In general, polling delay should be chosen so that traffic entering the controlled SDN network can exit it within a single ABW estimation period.
-Said $\delta{ingr-eqr}$ the maximum delay for a packet to traverse the SDN network, and $\tau$ the polling period, this condition translates in $\tau \gg \delta{ingr-eqr}$ .
+Said $\delta{\textit{ingr-egr}}$ the maximum delay for a packet to traverse the SDN network, and au the polling period, this condition translates in $\tau \gg \delta{ingr-egr}$.
 While in a fully wired setup this is not a strict constraint, if the network includes wireless links these can significant add to the border-to-border delay thus this constraint has to be accounted for.
 If this is not the case, traffic could traverse the network while the controller changes its internal representation of network status, and not even a single packet would experience the path available bandwidth as estimated by the controller.
-According to the usage of ABW estimation, failing to enforce this constraint can lead e.g. to the invalidation of routing decisions on the run, or erroneous granting or denying access to flows, if access
+According to the usage of ABW estimation, failing to enforce this constraint can lead e.g. to the invalidation of routing decisions on the run, or erroneous granting or denying access to flows, if access control is applied.
+Therefore the practical applicability of ABW estimation with fine granularity in time is to be checked against both polling time and border-to-border transmission time.